 Hazakura / 葉桜 / はざくら: Leaves

-NOTE: The information presented here was gathered and summarized by the Fukuoka Now staff.
-While we have done our best to check for accuracy, there might be errors and details may have changed.
+NOTE: The information presented here was gathered and summarized by Fukuoka Now staff.
+While we have done our best to check for accuracy, there is a possibility of error and facility details may change.
 If you notice any errors or changes, please contact us.
+This report was last updated in February of 2024.